aichacamara/international-vaccine-allocation/README_seir_opt.txt

 Change the read.csv statement to give the path to your csv file, e.g.,

-sim1 = read.csv("~/research/vaccine/code/output/T2_plot.csv")
+sim1 = read.csv("~/research/vaccine/code/output/C2.3_plot.csv")

+The first chunk creates large plots, two for each area.
+Also run the second chunk to get smaller plots that are readable in black and white.

+Notes
-Note: you can also use Import/From text (base) in the Environment window, but then you rename the data frame.
-Look in the environment to see the data frame name; it should be the same as the file name.
+1. You can open the data file with Import/From text (base) in the Environment window, but then you need to rename the data frame.
+Look in the environment to see the data frame name.
 Uncomment the statement, e.g.,

-sim1 = T2_plot
+sim1 = C2.3_plot

-Now the chunk should run and create one plot for each area.

-To change which variables are plotted, edit the filter statement, e.g.,
+2. To change which variables are plotted, edit the filter statement, e.g.,

 filter(state == "Infectious" | state == "Deaths"   | state == "Cases"
          | state == "Vaccinations" | state == "Susceptible") |>

 There must be |> (the native pipe) at the end.
-To see the list of variables, after running the chunk once look at the state column of the data frame sim_long.
+To see the list of variables, after running the chunk look at the state column of the data frame sim_long.
 It includes all the state variables, plus some that were computed in R:

 mutate(Infectious = I + IV)
 mutate(Cases = E + EV + I + IV + H + R + D)